ArkEcosystem/core/UPGRADE.md

 This command will execute the **Core Commander** and perform a check for updates.
 If one is available you will be asked to update, press `Y` to perform the update and restart your relay and forger.

+### Via Git (stable release)

+Another way to upgrade is to run the latest stable release through the `master` branch:

+    cd ~/ark-core
+    git reset --hard
+    git fetch && git pull
+    git checkout master
+    yarn setup

-### Via Git
+### Via Git (specific version)

-Another way to upgrade is to change to a specific version, for example to version 2.0.10 (replace this with the version you want) will be running `git checkout`:
+Another way to upgrade is to change to a specific version, for example to version 2.0.10 (replace this with the version you want):

     cd ~/ark-core
     git reset --hard